 UC-Berkeley’s Haas School of Business is the only top-10 business school in the United States to have been led by two women.
-On Tuesday (February 5) both — the former and the current — sat down together for a wide-ranging live-streamed conversation on the Berkeley campus, discussing major challenges, including the school’s diversity struggles, as well as influences and leadership styles and the school’s mission, culture, and more.
+On Tuesday (February 5) both deans — the former and the current — sat down together for a wide-ranging live-streamed conversation on the Berkeley campus, discussing major challenges, including the school’s recent diversity struggles, as well as influences and leadership styles and the school’s mission, culture, and more.

 The conversation between former Dean Laura Tyson and new Dean Ann Harrison was the latest installment in the school’s Dean’s Speaker Series, which usually features discussions between professors or lecturers and prominent business leaders.
 This time around, the “fireside chat” was between “two incredibly accomplished and inspiring women leaders,” as they were introduced by Courtney Chandler, Haas senior assistant dean and chief strategy and operating officer.
 From the jump, in what was doubtless her introduction to many in the Haas community, Harrison candidly recounted her experiences and the path that led her to the deanship.